 Who We Are

-Doug chose to leave his cozy and beautiful sailboat for farm life and a never ending whirlwind of mucking, fence building, hay bucking and whatever else gets thrown at him, He does it all with a smile and his Schipperke, Yami, trailing along side.
+Doug chose to leave his cozy and beautiful sailboat for farm life and a never ending whirlwind of mucking, fence building, hay bucking and whatever else gets thrown at him.

 Farm Operations Manager, Co-Founder

 PETEY The Donkey

 Petey is a small standard donkey who was seized by Skagit Animal Control in June of 2007.
 He arrived as a lice infested jack with a very forward personality.
 Once gelded, he became one of the most charming donkeys to live here.
 He prefers interacting with people over other donkeys almost as much as he enjoys vandalizing the farm.
 He is very 'busy', leaving nothing unexplored.

 When we attend events that welcome his presence he is patient and delighted to be part of any activities that include attention and possible food.

 Geri has been fortunate to always have animals in her life.
 She has worked as a farrier for twenty five years, as a veterinary assistant, Assistant Manger at an Arabian Farm, with exotic animals and in Fisheries.

 She is grateful for the support of her husband, Doug, friends and family who have made it possible for Equine Aid to exist and move forward through their support and encouragement.

 She is thankful for the animals who have shared their home and teach us lessons every day.